thewtex/thesis/abbreviations.rst

 Abbreviations
 =============

+BSC
+  *Backscatter coefficient*.
+Differential scattering cross section per unit volume at a scattering angle of 180 degrees.
+A quantity that describes how much energy gets returned to the transducer when performing pulse-echo imaging.

 CCA
   *Common Carotid Artery*.
-Artery from aorta on the left __ on the right side that supplies the brain.
+Artery that branches from the aorta on the left and the brachiocephalic artery on the right side that supplies the brain.

 CEA
   *Carotid Endarterectomy*.
 Surgery to remove plaque from the carotid through a